rohan-buchner/minimal-mistakes/_posts/2017-04-06-simple-rxjs-broadcast-service.md

 category: development
 ---

 I'm currently working in a system with decoupled components and services.

 Still being new to Rxjs and Typescript (for Angular 2), I'm not 100% sure of all the utilities available in the RxJs arsenal, but today the need arised to have some form of generic pub/sub or broadcaster helper service.

-This seemed to do the trick for the time being, but I'd like to improve, or add the ability to only publish to specific subscribers without having to force a property in the payload that we need to use to discriminate who the consumers should be.
+The following seemed to do the trick for the time being.
+I'd like to improve, or add the ability to only publish to specific subscribers without having to force a property in the payload that we need to use to discriminate who the consumers should be.

 **broadcast.service.js:**
 ~~~ javascript